 The two Flowers (2005) suggestions that we failed to address were both related to using the same timbre digital piano synthesizer for all data.
-Due to the technical limitations of using TiMidity++, we were not able to vary to the instruments used, and thus there was very little variability in terms of the timbres.
-These pieces were all performed by the same instrument, a solo piano, which limits the musical diversity of the set of pieces.
-In addition, each dataset within in a given piece was performed by the same instrument, making it difficult to distinguish the different datasets being performed simultaneously.
+Due to the technical limitations of using TiMidity++, we were not able to vary to instruments used, and thus there was very little variability in terms of the timbres.
+The pieces were all performed as solo piano pieces, which limits the musical diversity as well as making it difficult to distinguish the different datasets.
 Further extensions of this work could use a fully featured digital audio workstation to access a range of digital instruments beyond the digital piano, such as a string quartet, a horn and woodwind section, a full digital orchestra, electric guitar and bass, percussive instruments, or electronic synthesised instruments.
 This would comply with the suggestions listed in Flowers (2005), allowing the individual datasets to stand out musically from each other in an individual piece, but would also lead to a much more diverse set of musical pieces.